eastgenomics/eggd_picard_QC/README.md

 ## How does this app work?
 This app downloads the given input files and uses BAM and BED files to create a picard intervals_list file.
-Depending on the capture/amplicon flag either Picard TargetedPcrMetrics or both Picard CollectMultipleMetrics and Picard CalculateHsMetrics are then called.
+Depending on the capture/amplicon flag either Picard TargetedPcrMetrics or both Picard CollectMultipleMetrics and Picard CollectHsMetrics are then called.
 If variant-calling is requested, the app downloads the VCF, reference genome and dbSNP file, and runs Picard CollectVariantCallingMetrics on the inputs.
 All output files are uploaded into the directory 'QC'.